 Sometimes it isn't possible to save a badly damaged tooth.
-In cases like that, our dental team in Walnut Creek uses tooth extractions to help restore your oral health.
+In cases like that, our dental team in Walnut Grove uses tooth extractions to help restore your oral health.

 Extractions & Wisdom Teeth